-No works shall take place until details of a wheel washing facility within the site and adjacent to the egress onto the highway have been submitted to and approved, in writing, by the Local Planning Authority.
-The wheel washing facility shall be provided at the commencement of the development and maintained at all times thereafter unless otherwise agreed, in writing, by the Local Planning Authority.
+Within two months of the date of this permission details of a wheel washing facility within the site and adjacent to the egress onto the highway must be submitted to and approved, in writing, by the Local Planning Authority.
+The wheel washing facility shall be provided prior to any use taking place and shall be maintained at all times thereafter unless otherwise agreed, in writing, by the Local Planning Authority.